-Per State statute, taxes levied for payment of the bonds like the Bonds, voter-approved budget overrides, the maintenance and operation of special purpose districts such as sanitary, fire, road improvement and joint technological education districts, and taxes levied by school districts for qualified desegregation expenditures are "secondary taxes."
+Per State statute, taxes levied for payment of bonds like the Bonds, voter-approved budget overrides, the maintenance and operation of special purpose districts such as sanitary, fire, road improvement and career technical education districts, and taxes levied by school districts for qualified desegregation expenditures are "secondary taxes."
 Like primary taxes, secondary taxes are also levied against Net Assessed Limited Property Value.
-(Prior to tax year 2015, secondary taxes were levied against "Net Full Cash Assessed Value" which is determined by excluding the value of property exempt from taxation from Full Cash Assessed Value of both locally assessed and centrally valued property and combining the resulting two amounts.)
-There is no constitutional or statutory limitation on annual levies for voter-approved bond indebtedness and overrides and certain special district assessments.
-As Net Full Cash Assessed Value was used as the basis for levying taxes for payment of bonds like the Bonds in fiscal years prior to Fiscal Year 2015/16, this Official Statement compares Net Assessed Limited Property Value with Net Full Cash Assessed Value in applicable years under the heading "TAX COLLECTIONS, TAX RATES AND VALUES" herein.
+There is no constitutional or statutory limitation on annual levies for voter approved bond indebtedness and overrides and certain special district assessments.